tsanghan/kubernetes-env/README.md

 19. All 3 lxc nodes will power down after being prepared
 20. Start all nodes `lxc start --all`
 21. Run `kubeadm init` on control-plane node with the following long command
-22. `lxc exec lxd-ctrlp-1 -- kubeadm init --ignore-preflight-errors=FileContent--proc-sys-net-bridge-bridge-nf-call-iptables,SystemVerification,Swap --upload-certs | tee kubeadm-init.out`
+22. `lxc exec lxd-ctrlp-1 -- kubeadm init --upload-certs | tee kubeadm-init.out`
 23. Wait till kubeadm finish initializing control-plane node
 24. Perform `kubeadm join` command from `kubeadm init` output on 2 worker nodes.
 Please refer to last 2 lines of local `kubeadm-init.out` file for the full `kubeadm join` command.
 25. Pull `/etc/kubernetes/admin.conf` from within `lxd-ctrlp-1` node into your local `~/.kube` directory with the following command
 26. `lxc file pull lxd-ctrlp-1/etc/kubernetes/admin.conf ~/.kube/config` make sure you have created ~/.kube directory first
 27. Activate `kubectl` auto-completion
-28. `source <(kubectl completion bash)` assuming you are using bash
+28. `source ~/.bash_complete` assuming you are using bash
-29. `alias k=kubectl`
-30. `completion -F __start_kubectl k`
 31. Now you can access you cluster with `kubectl` command, alised with `k`
 32. `k get no`
 33. All your nodes are not ready, becasue we have yet to instal a CNI plugin